synaptics-astra/doc/linux/index.rst

 The following examples use the ALSA audio sink to output audio using the ALSA audio API (for more details refer to the `Gstreamer documentation <https://gstreamer.freedesktop.org/documentation/alsa/alsasink.html?gi-language=c#alsasink>`__ for more details).
-The examples use the device hw:0,7 which corresponds to the HDMI output device.
+The examples use the device hw:0,7 which corresponds to the HDMI output device on SL1680.
 Hardware devices can be found in the file /proc/asound/pcm.
-Below is an example of the pcm devices on an SL1680 board.
+Below is an example of the pcm devices on SL1680.
 Device 0-7 corresponds to the HDMI device and will be used in the examples below.

 Example /proc/asound/pcm output from SL1680::